st003/flashcards/README.md

 # Flashcards

 A web-based application for studying foreign vocabulary and phrases with user made flash cards.
-Built with Django and Vue.js.
+Built with Django, Django REST Framework, and Vue.js.
 New words/phrases can be added via the Django admin.
 Flashcards can be filtered by topic and syntax.

 ## Getting Started

-Prior knowledge of Python virtual environments, Django's admin and manage.py are recommended.
+Prior knowledge of Python virtual environments, Django's admin, and manage.py are required.
 These instructions assume a unix-like environment (Linux, MacOS).

 ### Prerequisites